-Recommendation 1 - Safeguarding existing provision: The Maidstone Playing Pitch Strategy comprises a robust and evidence-based assessment of current and future needs for football in the borough.
-The Strategy has identified a need for all current and disused football pitch sites to be retained, on the basis of the specific identified roles that each can play in delivering the needs of the sport and/or other wider open space functions in Maidstone both now and in the future.
-It is therefore recommended that existing planning policies continue to support the retention of all sites, based upon the evidence in the Playing Pitch Strategy.
-In the event that any pitch sites do become the subject of development proposals, this will only be permissible they are replaced and meet policy exception E4 of Sport England's Playing Fields Policy.
-This states that 'the playing field or playing fields which would be lost as a result of the proposed development must be replaced by a playing field or playing fields of an equivalent or better quality and of equivalent or greater quantity, in a suitable location and subject to equivalent or better management arrangements, prior to the commencement of development'.
+Recommendation 1 - Safeguarding existing provision: The Maidstone PPS comprises a robust and evidence-based assessment of current and future needs for football in the borough.
+The PPS identifies a need for all current and disused football pitch sites to be retained, on the basis of the specific identified roles that each can play in delivering the needs of the sport and/or other wider open space functions in Maidstone both now and in the future.
+It is therefore recommended that existing planning policies continue to support the retention of all sites, based upon the evidence in the PPS.
+In the event that any pitch sites do become the subject of development proposals, this will only be permissible they are replaced and meet policy exception E4 of Sport England's Playing Fields Policy, which states that 'the playing field or playing fields which would be lost as a result of the proposed development must be replaced by a playing field or playing fields of an equivalent or better quality and of equivalent or greater quantity, in a suitable location and subject to equivalent or better management arrangements, prior to the commencement of development'.

-Recommendation 2 - Security of tenure: Almost 25% of football pitches with community use in Maidstone do not have security of tenure, principally those that are on school sites.
-The absence of a secured Community Use Agreement at a school site makes it impossible to assume the continued availability of the pitches for the community.
-It also makes it impossible for a school to apply for external grant funding to improve their facilities.
-This will include the receipt of funds from developer contributions.
-It is therefore recommended that efforts are made to achieve security of Community Use Agreements at sites without them at present.
+Recommendation 2 - Security of tenure: More than 30% of football pitches with community use in Maidstone do not have security of tenure, principally those on school sites.
+The absence of a Community Use Agreement (CUA) at a school makes it impossible to assume the continued availability of the pitches for the community.
+It also difficult for a school to apply for external grant funding to improve its facilities, including receiving funds from developer contributions.
+It is therefore recommended that efforts are made to achieve CUAs at sites without them.

-Recommendation 3 - Improving existing 'poor' quality provision: Six pitches (6.7%) in the borough are rated as 'poor' quality and several more are rated at the lower end of 'standard' quality.
-Additionally, 33 pitches (37.1%) are served by 'poor' quality or no changing facilities.
+Recommendation 3 - Improving existing 'poor' quality provision: Five pitches (6.0%) in the borough are rated as 'poor' quality and several more are rated at the lower end of 'standard' quality.
+Additionally, 33 pitches (39.3%) are served by 'poor' quality or no changing facilities.
 This reduces the quality of playing experience, may present child protection issues in relation to simultaneous male and female and adult and junior use of changing provision and may deter some potential participants.
 Subject to security of tenure issues, it is recommended that:

-Site owners concerned should be supported to apply for external funding for facility enhancements, including the receipt of developer contributions (see below) where the usage capacity would be enhanced.
+- Site owners concerned should be supported to apply for external funding for facility enhancements, including the receipt of developer contributions (see below) where the usage capacity would be enhanced. - If funding is not available, sites could be designated as exclusively adult or youth sites, to avoid the problems of mixed adult-youth changing areas.

-- If funding is not available, sites could be designated as exclusively adult or youth sites, to avoid the problems of mixed adult-youth changing areas. - Sites with poor playing surfaces should apply to be part of the FA Pitch Improvement Programme, which will offer a programme to improve the short, medium and long-term maintenance of pitches to improve pitch quality.
+• Sites with poor playing surfaces should apply to be part of the FA Pitch Improvement Programme, which will offer a programme to improve the short, medium and long-term maintenance of pitches to improve pitch quality.

 Recommendation 4 - Developer contributions (enhancements): Some of the additional demand for football arising from the proposed housing development in Maidstone to 2031, should be accommodated through enhancements to existing pitches and facilities.
-It is recommended that the site-specific action plan in the Maidstone Playing Pitch Strategy be used as the basis for determining facility enhancements that demonstrably relate to the scale and location of specific developments and that an appropriate level of financial contributions be sought under CIL arrangements, to cover the capital and revenue implications of the enhancements.
+It is recommended that the site-specific action plan in the PPS be used as the basis for determining facility enhancements that demonstrably relate to the scale and location of specific developments and that an appropriate level of financial contributions be sought under CIL arrangements, to cover the capital and revenue implications of the enhancements.
 To facilitate this, specific larger playing pitch projects should be listed as 'relevant infrastructure', under CIL Regulation 123.